alec-kingsley/1181-SDP-Extension/README.md

-# Extennsions for the ENGR 1181 Software Design Project
+# Extensions for the ENGR 1181 Software Design Project

 ## Saving and loading a game state across runs